What are nasal polyps?

 - Aspirin desensitization therapy, if appropriate

 You may still have symptoms despite these other therapies.
-If this is the case, you might benefit from surgery.
-Surgery does usually get rid of most symptoms.
+If this is the case, surgery may help.
+Surgery does often get rid of most symptoms.
 But the polyps may come back within a few months to a few years.
 It is important to address the underlying cause of your nasal polyps to help prevent this from happening.
 After your surgery, you may need to take inhaled nasal steroids to help keep the polyps from returning.

 Nasal polyps sometimes cause problems.
 Sinus infections are common complications.
 These infections may come back often and become long-lasting (chronic).
 If you get a bacterial infection, you may need treatment with antibiotics.

-Less commonly, nasal polyps cause problems from more dangerous infections, like:
+Less commonly, nasal polyps cause problems from more dangerous infections such as:

 - Infection of the tissue around the brain and spinal cord (meningitis)